linnarsson-lab/loom-viewer/README.md

 ```

 **NOTE:** For the purpose of the loom viewer, only `expand`, `expand-project`, `expand-all`,`tile`, and `tile-project` are supported.
 Consider all other commands deprecated.
 They originated from before the `loompy`/`loom-viewer` split and may be removed soon.

+## Getting started

+To view our loom files, we have to go through the following steps:

+1. Store the loom files in a project directory where the viewer can find it
+2. To access gene expression data, expand the gene rows (optional)
+3. To see heatmap tiles, generate them for the loom file (optional)
+4. Start the loom server, or if it is already running, refresh the dataset lists page

 ### Where the server looks for Loom files